Leofltt/Kairos/README.md

 The library works assigning pattern of times when a note should be performed and patterns of pfields to modify the parameters of synthesis.
+This tutorial will serve as an overview of the operational principles of the library.
+While reading this a quick overview of [Base.hs] is recommended to have some insight on the data types of the arguments of the functions.

 #### Basic usage